oksana93/tecforce/frontend/README.md

 Keep in mind the downsides of this approach:

-- None of the files in `public` folder get post-processed or minified.
+- None of the files in `public` folder getCities post-processed or minified.
 - Missing files will not be called at compilation time, and will cause 404 errors for your users.
 - Result filenames won’t include content hashes so you’ll need to add query arguments or rename them every time they change.